sanchezbrian/yardsale-uw/README.md

   To test - run npm install followed by npm test.
 This happens automatically as we set up github actions to build and test everytime a new push/pull is made.

+### Functional Use Cases at the time of Beta Release:
+Users can sign up and log in
+User can add products after logging in
+Users can view and click on existing products to reveal seller information